 The purpose of the Concordia Intramural Teaching Grant (CITG) competition is to improve learning at Concordia University by supporting innovative teaching at both the Mequon and Ann Arbor campuses.
-Full-time faculty members may submit applications for an innovative teaching project connected to a face-to-face course they are scheduled to teach in the 2016-2017 academic year.
+Full-time faculty members may submit applications for an innovative teaching project connected to a face-to-face or blended course they are scheduled to teach in the 2017-2018 academic year.

 The innovation must be a new development not already in the course or already planned as an innovation for the entire department/school.
 Funding supports the development, demonstration and evaluation of innovation in a particular course which is over and above normal teaching expectations.
 Examples might include a service learning project, developing a problem-based learning approach in a course, strategies to support measurement of student learning for a Scholarship of Teaching and Learning (SoTL) project, or a project that demonstrates the value of high-impact practices or the Concordia Principles for Good Practice in Teaching and Learning.